stsiwo/e-commerce-starter-kits/api/note.md

     - command) javap <YOUR_COMPILED_FILE>.class
       - you can't see the class file directly via ide

+  - build docker image of your project.
+    - command) mvn spring-boot:build-image

 # Design Issue

   - how to deal with soft delete of users??